LI athlete enjoys prom before run to Ivy League

 “My favorite part of the night was when our principal, Sister Joanne Forker, invited all of us girls on to the dance floor for our final dance with her,” Byrnes said.
 “Sister Joanne is leaving Sacred Heart this year, so this is her last prom as well.
 She is an incredible woman and has done so much for our school and we are all really going to miss her.”

-Emma Sullivan, Sacred Heart assistant principal of student affairs for over 15 years, said that Byrnes is respected and loved by all of her peers.
+Emma Sullivan, Sacred Heart assistant principal of student affairs for more than 15 years, said that Byrnes is respected and loved by all of her peers.

 “She is very kind, sweet, and steps up to the plate when something needs to be done,” Sullivan said.